tobiaxs/coding-trees/README.md

 docker-compose up
 ```

-You can also find useful commands in the Makefile.
+You can also find useful commands in the `Makefile`.